WHO WE ARE

 Neil Holland, Founder/Managing Partner

-Neil is an award-winning actor and producer, and a voiceover artist.
+Neil is an award-winning actor and producer, and a writer, director and voiceover artist.
 He is the founder and Managing Partner of Knife Edge Productions, an independent theatre and film production company.

-Neil is NYC based and is a graduate of the William Esper Studio where he studied with the distinguished William Esper.
+Neil is Los Angeles based and is a graduate of the William Esper Studio in NYC where he studied with the distinguished William Esper.

 Find out more at www.neilholland.com.